aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells.timelines/timelinecollection/_index.md

 ---
 title: TimelineCollection
 second_title: Aspose.Cells for .NET API Reference
 description: Specifies the collection of all the Timeline objects on the specified worksheet.
-Due to MS Excel Excel 2003 does not support Timeline.
 type: docs
+weight: 6110
 url: /net/aspose.cells.timelines/timelinecollection/
 ---
 ## TimelineCollection class

 Specifies the collection of all the Timeline objects on the specified worksheet.
-Due to MS Excel, Excel 2003 does not support Timeline.

 ```csharp
 public class TimelineCollection : CollectionBase<Timeline>